jackbayliss/jackbayliss.github.io/content/blog/2025-looking-back.md

 ## New role

 At pretty much the start of 2025 (very late 2024) I started a new role at Fusions PIM, after wanting to focus on code quality and understanding, rather than having to code against a timer and trying to push things out as fast as possible.
-While at first, at first I was unsure if it was the right move looking back now I've learnt a lot.
+While at first I was unsure if it was the right move looking back now I've learnt a lot.
 Perhaps not in the literal sense, but more focusing on quality, and thinking... making sure the PR's I make, and the reviews I leave offer value.

 Whilst getting stuck in **very** quickly, I've worked on a lot of large features, and major infrastructure changes.
-I have a great team surrounding me, which I think is part of the reason I'm able to do what I do (I guess?).
+I have a great team surrounding me, which I think is part of the reason I'm able to do what I do.

 When the team all come together it makes for a better environment.
 There's nothing worse than having everything land in your lap or having to pick up the slack (I've been there).
 But, happy to report that isn't the case.